 Insist on Family Involvement.
-LPC's educational program is structured so that families must be involved in their child's academic pursuits.
-In 2019-20, LPC families:
+LPBV's educational program is structured so that families must be involved in their child's academic pursuits.
+In 2020-2021, LPBV families:

-- picked up their child's report card in person at the school two times; two additional report cards were emailed home to families in April and June due to COVID - met with teachers and staff on multiple occasions to formally and informally discuss their child's academic and behavioral performance; - maintained an open line of communication with their child's teachers through in-person meetings, weekly dashboards, semi-monthly progress reports, advisory calls and e-mails; - were notified if their child earned detention; - were asked to offer input on the school on mid-year and year-end surveys, grading the school; - were offered the opportunity to participate in potlucks and watch their children perform in the talent show, Poetry Slam, and Performing Arts showcases; - were invited to multiple social events with scholars, teachers and families focused on strengthening the involvement of parents in the school community
+- virtually received and met with their students' teacher 3 times throughout the year for report card conferences; - maintained an open line of communication with their child's teachers through in-person meetings, weekly dashboards, semi-monthly progress reports, advisory calls and e-mails; - were asked to offer input on the school on mid-year and year-end surveys, grading the school; - were offered the opportunity to participate in virtual events (such as talent shows, Poetry Slam, and Performing Arts showcases); - were invited to multiple virtual social events with scholars, teachers and families focused on strengthening the involvement of parents in the school community

-COVID-19 Closure
+COVID-19 Hybrid and Remote Learning

-During the unexpected school closure due to COVID-19, LPC continued remote learning for all our students through June 2020.
-In grades K-8, LPC provided a digitally driven instruction model to continue and further student learning and mastery of objectives of untaught materials.
+Due to COVID-19, during the 2020-2021 school year LPBV provided the option of remote or hybrid learning.
+Across Uncommon NYC, 60% of families opted into Remote Learning for the entire year.
+In January of 2021, all Uncommon NYC schools opened their doors to roughly 30% of families who opted into hybrid learning.
+In grades K-8, LPBV provided a digitally driven instruction model to continue and further student learning and mastery of objectives of untaught materials.
 This was designed to be adaptive to families' varied schedules.
 This consisted of instructional videos and supporting resources, student practice tasks/deliverables, teacher office hours and teacher/parent check-in (K-2) or teacher/student check-in (3-8).
 The online platforms used were EPIC!, Newsela, and Google Classroom.
 Below are the key components of weekly instruction.